xb00dx/PSERC-LaTeX-Template/README.md

 - Please create issues if there are other formatting issues.

-Created by Xinbo Geng and Athindra Venkatraman, with the assist of 20+ emails on formatting issues from PSERC.
+Created by Xinbo Geng (Texas A&M) and Athindra Venkatraman (Texas A&M), with the assist of 20+ emails on formatting issues from Taylor Leavitt (PSERC).